 This is health: you feel well, everything is running smoothly, and your life has purpose, energy and direction.

-When a bridge collapses into it, or the banks slide down into it, this forms an obstacle to the flow which behaves like a dam: pressure builds up on one side (excess), with scarcity on the other (deficiency).
+When a bridge collapses into a river, or the banks slide down into it, there forms an obstacle to the flow which behaves like a dam: pressure builds up on one side (excess), with scarcity on the other (deficiency).